evenh/versionmonitor/README.md

 - NPM
 ```

-### 2.2 Notification services
+### Notification services
-The following ways of being notified of new releases is currently supported
+The following ways of being notified of new releases is currently supported:

 ```
 - Slack